Prunus x kerrasis 'Crimson Passion' (early-season) (self-fertile)

 - Main interest:

-- very hardy cherry tree, sweetest sour cherry, showy fragrant spring flowers, attracts birds and bees
+- very hardy cherry tree, sweetest sour cherry, showy white spring flowers, attracts birds and bees

 - Flower colour: